 Only empty the sewage tank at disposal stations, at camping sites or caravan sites, that are especially provided for this purpose.

-10.6.1 Swivel toilet
+10.5.1 Swivel toilet

-The flushing of the toilet is fed directly from the water system of the vehicle.
+The flushing of the Thetford toilet is fed directly from the water system of the vehicle.
+The toilet bowl can be moved into the optimal position.